IS THERAPY RIGHT FOR ME?

 WHAT DO I NEED TO DO BEFORE MY FIRST APPOINTMENT?

-Before your first meeting, you will need to go to the downloadable forms section on our website to download the paperwork you will need to bring with you to your first session.
-Also, you will receive a username and password to allow you to log in to our patient portal where you will be able to enter insurance and demographic information, and background information, as well.
+Before your first meeting, you will receive a username and password to allow you to log in to our patient portal where you will be able to enter insurance and demographic information, and background information, as well.
 We do ask clients to complete that information prior to your first meeting because we find it makes that first session a more comfortable and more efficient one for you and your therapist if the information is in hand.

 I WOULD LIKE MY PARTNER/SPOUSE TO COME TO THERAPY WITH ME, BUT HE/SHE IS UNWILLING.
 WHAT CAN I DO?